nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 The diagram below is the sequence diagram from steps 4 onward.

 ![Info Command Step 4 to 6 Sequence Diagram](images/InfoCommand-Step4-6-Sequence-Diagram.png) <br/>
-*Figure X: Info feature steps 4 to 6 sequence diagram*
+*Figure 15: Info feature steps 4 to 6 sequence diagram*

 #### 4.3.2 Design Consideration
 This section shows the considerations taken when designing this feature.